piotr-muzyka/secure-databricks-deployment/README.md

 - Resources deployed with Terraform should have tags clearly reflecting ownership and environment level,

 Exemplary ([ADO pipeline code](https://github.com/piotr-muzyka/secure-databricks-deployment/blob/develop/azure-pipelines.yaml)) enclosed in the repository.
-Exemplary Terraform code included in the repository.
-Tested with terraform 1.5.7, azurerm v3.117.1

 ## Threat detection & response
 For security auditing Azure Databricks Logs shall be used.
 They capture privileged activities, file access, workspace modifications, cluster resizing, and file-sharing activities enabling monitoring of workspace access and user actions.
 In terms of Threat detection it is vital to focus on file integrity, unusual user activity and changes around permissions.